deepakumar08/Deepak-Singh-/README.md

 # Deepak-Singh-
-This is my first git Repository
+This is my first Git Repository
+Author - Deepak Singh